ZH-Lee/Tensorflow-MobileNetV1/README.md

 3. Train more epochs
 4. Change batch size
 ```
+What paper explanied is use less regularization and less augmentation because small model have less trouble with overfitting.
+Maybe the small model have samll capacity to representation???
+I don't know so far.

 ## Some others...
 If you have any problem or if you train a higher acc model, pleases let me know and send E-mail : lizh_1994@163.com